freroxx/toolz/README.md

 ### Important Notes

-- **Toolz is not fully offline.** Many tools work entirely on-device, but connected features (AI, web search, catalog downloads, updates) require network access
+- **Toolz is not fully offline.** Many tools work entirely on-device, but connected features (AI, web search, catalog downloads, updates) require network access by default, however it does feature an offline mode that turns the app fully offline
 - **AI is optional.** You can use all core utilities without configuring personal provider keys
 - **No tracking, no ads.** Toolz is built for privacy-conscious users who want full control over their data